jappun/brisk/README.md

-# Student Voice — IEP Intake Companion
+# Student Voice — IEP Goal Generating Tool Companion

-A demo tool that captures a student's perspective through a short guided reflection, synthesizes it into a teacher-ready summary, and emails the result.
+The purpose of this repo is to demo a tool that complements Brisk's existing IEP Goal Generating Tool.
+It captures the students perspective through a guided reflection, synthesizes their answer into a summary and emails both a summary and full transcript to the teacher.

+You can view the deployed demo here:
+One limitation since I'm using Resend's free tier is that the emails will only actually be sent to me, although the email content is visible on the last page for demo purposes.
+If you would like to see the actual email you can run the app locally.
+You'll need to sign up with [Resnd](https://resend.com).
+Quick start at the bottom of the file.

+## Future Implementation Ideas
+- Voice-to-text option may help students articulate themselves better/more
+- Have the teacher create one-time links for each student, so it is already connected to their Brisk-associated email to avoid sending mishaps
+- Set of default questions by grade-level.
+Allow teachers to edit the questions.

+## Tech Stack
+- FastAPI
+- React
+- Vite
+- Tailwind CSS
+- Gemini API
+- Resend API

 ## Quick start (local)